emilyst/home/README.md

 Vim configuration temporarily by moving the symbolic links only.

 Occasionally (perhaps once or twice a week), I update all the submodules to ensure I have the latest versions.
-When I do this, I also garbage collect aggressively on them.

-    home submodule foreach \
+    home submodule update --init --remote --rebase

-      'git fetch && git rebase origin/master && git gc --prune --aggressive'
+I have this sub-command aliased to `supgrade` for easier use.

+    home supgrade

 After doing that, I need to commit whatever submodule pointers have been updated.